wangziqi2013/wangziqi2013.github.io/_posts/2020-05-28-scavenger.markdown

-The paper makes one critical observation that most LLC cache misses (it was actually L2 at the time of writing) are on addresses that have been repeatedly accessed in the past, i.e. some addresses are referenced by the upper level on a regular basis after they were evicted.
+The paper makes one critical observation that most LLC cache misses (it was actually L2 at the time of writing) are on addresses that have been repeatedly accessed in the past, i.e. some addresses are referenced by the upper level on a regular basis, while they are not accessed frequently enough to avoid being evicted by the upper level replacement algorithm before the next reference.
 One simple solution would be to add a small victim cache on the LLC level, which holds evicted lines from the LLC for an extra period of time before they are truly written back to the memory.
 This, however, does not help in our case, since the observation also points out that the interval between two repeated references is far more larger than any of the reasonable implementations of a fully-associative victim cache.